callmecavs/text-split/README.md

 ### each

-A function, if it exists, that is called and passed:
+A function that, if it exists, is called and passed:

 * the created node, with set `textContent`
 * the 0-based node index (relative to other created nodes)